Software evaluation

 Failure to adapt

 Business environments are dynamic, and sticking rigidly to old models can be detrimental.
 Be open to adapting your profitability analysis methods as your business and the external environment evolve.
+Regularly review your financial data, test new forecasting models, and stay informed on industry trends so you can pivot when needed.

 Ignoring non-financial factors